-Here you will find an account of which paintings Sisley has exhibited at the ‘Impressionist’ Expositions in 1874, 1876, 1877 and 1882.
+On this page you will find an extended account of which paintings Alfred Sisley has exhibited at the ‘impressionist’ expositions (=IE) in 1874, 1876, 1877 and 1882.
 You will also find a less extended account of the works he submitted to the Salon (=S) and to the Salon de la Société National des Beaux-Arts (=SNBA) and at regional exhibitions.

 When I have no suggestions of a reliabel source I make connections between the french titles in the catalogues and the contemporary titles of the paintings.
 These suggestions of mine are very uncertain or just a suggestion to compare.
 But still I hope also these suggestions give an impression of what Sisley could have exhibited at these expositions.